C++11: Strongly typed enumerations

-In this case the enumerator names are defined in the enumeration's scope (Enum3::Val1), but for backwards compatibility they are also placed in the enclosing scope.
+In this case the enumerator names are defined in the enumeration's scope (Direction::UP), but for backwards compatibility they are also placed in the enclosing scope.

 Forward-declaring enums is also possible in C++11.
 Formerly, enum types could not be forward-declared because the size of the enumeration depends on the definition of its members.
 As long as the size of the enumeration is specified either implicitly or explicitly, it can be forward-declared:

 enum Enum1; // Invalid in C++03 and C++11; the underlying type cannot be determined.

 enum Enum2 : unsigned int; // Valid in C++11, the underlying type is specified explicitly.

 enum class Enum3; // Valid in C++11, the underlying type is int.

 enum class Enum4 : unsigned int; // Valid in C++11.

 enum Enum2 : unsigned short; // Invalid in C++11, because Enum2 was formerly declared with a different underlying type.

 Right angle bracket

 C++03's parser defines “>>” as the right shift operator or stream extraction operator in all cases.
 However, with nested template declarations, there is a tendency for the programmer to neglect to place a space between the two right angle brackets, thus causing a compiler syntax error.

 C++11 improves the specification of the parser so that multiple right angle brackets will be interpreted as closing the template argument list where it is reasonable.
 This can be overridden by using parentheses around parameter expressions using the “>”, “>=” or “>>” binary operators: